-Throughout most of the history of modern cruising, dining times and tables were always set.
-That meant that you were assigned to a group of dinner companions that did not change during your entire cruise.
-That option still remains on many ships, but a more flexible “anytime” dining style has also been added to all but the most traditional cruise lines.
+Throughout most of modern cruising’s history, dining times and tables were always set.
+That meant that you were assigned to a group of dinner companions that didn’t change during your entire cruise.
+This option still remains on many ships, but a more flexible “anytime” dining style has also been added to all but the most traditional cruises.

-The early choice will typically begin between 5:45 and 6:30 depending on the specific cruise line and your itinerary.
-Late dinner will begin between 7:45 and 8:30.
+The early seating will typically begin between 5:30 and 6:30 PM, depending on the specific cruise line and your itinerary.
+Late dinner seatings usually begin between 7:30 and 8:30 PM.

 You’ll have dinner at the same time each night, with the same group of people and the same waitstaff.

-If you choose the flexible dining option, you can eat at any of the main dining rooms at any time.
-You may not have to share a table, but if you show up to dinner during peak times, there may be a bit of a wait.
+If you choose the flexible dining option, you can eat in any of the main dining rooms at any time.
+You may not have to share a table, but if you show up to dinner during peak times, there might be a bit of a wait.

 On some ships, you can be seated faster if you request to share a table with others who are waiting.

 Many lines also allow you to make main dining room reservations even if you selected the flexible dining option.
 This can save you from a long wait if you want to eat at a peak time.

 5. You’ll have specialty dining options